CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Pause frames are an older congestion control mechanism that causes all traffic on a link between two devices (two switches or a host and switch) to stop transmitting during times of congestion.
 Pause frames are started and stopped based on how congested the buffer is.
 The value that determines when pause frames start is called the `xoff` value (xoff for "transmit off").
 When the buffer congestion reaches the `xoff` point, the switch sends a pause frame to one or more neighbors.
 When congestion drops below the `xon` point (xon for "transmit on") an updated pause frame is sent so that the neighbor resumes sending traffic.

 {{% notice note %}}
-Pause frames are not recommended due to the corse nature of flow control.
+Pause frames are not recommended due to the coarse nature of flow control.
 Priority Flow Control (PFC) is recommended over the use of pause frames.
 {{% /notice  %}}

 {{% notice note %}}